PopovVA/instagram_space/README.md

 # instagram_space

-Pjocets has been created for demonstrate how working Hubble API, SpaceX API, Instagram API.
+Pjocets was created for demonstrate how working Hubble API, SpaceX API, Instagram API.

 ## How it works